Lifestyle | Health & Wellness

 12. Sweeteners

-There are many low FODMAP sweeteners including white sugar, brown sugar and maple syrup.
+There are many low FODMAP sweeteners including white sugar (which contains no FODMAPs whatsoever), brown sugar and maple syrup.
 Those are our recommended basics.

 You could also consider stocking rice malt syrup, which contains no FODMAPs, and is a great substitute for liquid sweeteners in conventional recipes when high(er) FODMAP honey or molasses are called for, or when you want a gentle sweetness.
 For recipes using maple syrup you could use half rice malt syrup (also called rice syrup or brown rice syrup) to reduce the sweetness.

-Honey and molasses each have very small serving sizes, and we do take advantage of that in some recipes, but they are by no means considered basic must-haves.
+Honey and molasses each have small low FODMAP serving sizes, and we do take advantage of that in some recipes, but they are by no means considered basic must-haves.

 The Takeaway